-The implementation of web based Electronic Medical Record keeping or EMR systems is a work in progress.
-Most of the hospitals and healthcare centers in the country are yet to make the transition.
+The implementation of web based Electronic Medical Record keeping or EMR software is a work in progress.
+Most of the hospitals and healthcare centres in the country are yet to make the transition.
 However, experts have already started advocating the expansion of Electronic Health Records implementation and strategies for better population Health Management and Medical Billing and Practice Management.
 A recent report published by JASON, a research team, for the Agency for Healthcare Research and Quality makes a compelling case for this.

 What the Report says